JackDoesntWaste/water/README.md

 # Project idea

 The theme we choose is the **waste of water for domestic consumption**.
 The user has the chance to take an experience otherwise impossible through a guided path that allows him to find out how much water he uses. <br>
-Jack drives the user in 3 different rooms of the house (bathroom, kitchen and laundry room).
+Jack drives the user in three different rooms of the house (bathroom, kitchen and laundry room).
 There the user has to answer questions about his weekly use of water.
-The experience ends showing him how much water was used and wasted in 1 week.
+The experience ends showing him how much water was used and wasted in a week.
 The water waste is graphically represented using as unit a tub full of water.

 # Development